redhat-nfvpe/onap-lab-experimental/doc/openstack.md

     openstack/infrastructure/introspect

-During introspection each node is provisioned a minimal operating system image via PXE, which boots up and reports back to TripleO with a detailed profile of its hardware.
+During introspection each node is provisioned a minimal operating system image via PXE (which we prepared in the previous step), which boots up and reports back to TripleO with a detailed profile of its hardware.
 TripleO will store this profile in its database.

 Introspection is handled by the `openstack overcloud node introspect` command.
 It is configured by `configuration/tripleo/overcloud-infrastructure.yaml`.

+> TODO: machines without IPMI

 After it's done we will find some useful files in the `tripleo` virtual machine at the `stack` user's home directory: